My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 Baking Powder

-The baking powder is probably one of the most important parts of the biscuit!
+There are a lot of different rising agents that can be used for biscuits – some people use sodium bicarbonate (or baking soda), but my favorite is baking powder.
+It’s probably one of the most important parts of the biscuit!
 I always use double acting baking powder.

 You’ll also want to make sure it’s nice and fresh.
 The last thing you want to do is spend all that time making biscuits and end up with little hockey pucks because your baking powder was expired!